GyanXspy/Internship-At-Elevate-Labs/README.md

     Finally, the Scanner object is closed to free system resources.

     The program ensures proper exception handling and resource management for file operations.

+# Day5

+This Java program simulates a simple bank account system.

+    What it does:

+        It creates an Account class that maintains a balance and a list of transaction history.

+        The class has methods to deposit money, withdraw money, and check the current balance.

+        All transactions (deposit and withdraw) are recorded in the transaction history list.

+        The program starts by depositing ₹6000, withdrawing ₹200, and then depositing ₹150.

+        It prints the current balance and the entire transaction history.

+    Key features:

+        Uses ArrayList to store transaction history.

+        Applies basic validation (e.g., no withdrawal if balance is insufficient).

+        Demonstrates object-oriented programming concepts like encapsulation.

+        All data members are private and accessed through public methods.

+    Output:
+        Current Balance: 5950.0
+        Transaction History:
+        Deposited: 6000.0
+        Withdrew: 200.0
+        Deposited: 150.0